From concept to close-out, our design/build approach reduces project time,

 and provides outcomes that are on time and on budget.

-The traditional “design–bid–build” model often results in fabrication costs that exceed project budgets, leading to value-engineering that can compromise design intent. kubik maltbie’s design/build approach brings design, engineering, fabrication, and installation teams together at the onset of the project.
-Allowing the experience of these professional services to inform the project at the conceptual stage, leads to a project that is designed to fit the target budget and production timeline.
+The traditional “design–bid–build” model can compromise design intent. kubik maltbie’s design/build approach brings design partners, engineering, fabrication, and installation teams together at the onset of the project.
+Experienced professional consultation informing the project at the conceptual stage and throughout the journey, results in projects that fit objectives, budgets, and timelines by design.

 Creating The Plan